State Game Lodge, Custer State Park

-We were driving through Custer State Park in South Dakota when I noticed the architecture of this lodge and was intrigued by it.
-We turned around and went back for a closer look.
-We didn't have a reservation, however the staff was gracious and allowed us to look around and take some pictures.
-I wish I had known about it before our trip as I would have liked to have stayed here!
+We were driving through Custer State Park in South Dakota when I noticed the architecture of this lodge as we passed by.
+I was intrigued by it, and we were not on a tight schedule that day, so we turned around and went back for a closer look.
+We dropped in on them unannounced, however the staff was gracious and allowed us to look around and take some pictures.
+I wish I had known about the State Game Lodge before our trip as I would have liked to have stayed here

 The lodge was built between 1919-1922 by Cecil C. (C.C.)
 Gideon.
 It served as the summer white house for Calvin Coolidge in 1927 and President Dwight D. Eisenhower also was a guest in 1953.
-In addition to the main lodge building there are modern motel wings and cabins.
+In addition to the main lodge building there are modern motel wings and cabins available at this location.
 Gideon designed and built many local structures in the Black Hills, including the famous pig-tail bridges on Iron Mountain Road.
-For photos and a video of Iron Mountain Road, see my Mt.
-Rushmore page: click here.

-View from the street.
-The more modern style motel wings were added later.
-(They need an irrigation system that doesn't involve dragging around hoses!)
+View of the State Game Lodge from the street.
+The more modern style motel wings on either side of the main lodge were added later.

 National Register of Historic Places plague and building description which states: